 Welcome to the School Readiness Early Learning Performance Funding Project

-Now in its fourth year, this project is designed to reward providers for achieving or maintaining a high level of quality as indicated by the Classroom Assessment Scoring System (CLASS.)
+Now in its fifth year, this project is designed to reward providers for achieving or maintaining a high level of quality as indicated by the Classroom Assessment Scoring System (CLASS.)
 Research conducted by the University of Florida’s Lastinger Center indicated a number of benefits to providers in the project such as improved teacher knowledge, implementation of effective teaching practices, improved teacher child interactions and an improved classroom climate all leading to a higher standard of care for children.

 Providers selected to participate are assigned to levels of proficiency based on a composite score from prior CLASS assessments.